Bridging Weakly-Supervised Learning and VLM Distillation: Noisy Partial Label Learning for Efficient Downstream Adaptation: Experiments

 \subsection{Ablations}

 We conduct experiments on four degenerations of our method to demonstrate the effectiveness of our proposed modules, which are: 1. w/o Co-PL: replaces the collaborative pseudo-labeling mechanism to performing pseudo-labeling with their own prediction; 2. w/ SupCont: replace noisy supervised contrastive learning to traditional supervised contrastive learning; 3. w/o proto: does not perform prototypical similarity alignment; 4. w/o U: discarding unlabeled set $\mathcal{U}$ during training.

-It can be seen that, all modules contribute positively to the performance of our method.
+As shown in Table \ref{tab:ablation_experiment}, our complete method (Co-Reg) consistently achieves the highest accuracy across all three pre-trained VLMs (CLIP ViT-B/32, CLIP ViT-B/16, and LLaVA-1.5) and all six datasets (CIFAR-10, CIFAR-100, SVHN, F-MNIST, EuroSAT, and GTSRB), which directly verifies the effectiveness of the proposed modules.
+For instance, under CLIP ViT-B/32, Co-Reg outperforms all degenerated versions: it reaches 71.04\% on CIFAR-100, which is 2.64\% higher than w/o Co-PL (68.40\%) and 5.72\% higher than w/o U (65.32\%); on SVHN, its accuracy (46.57\%) is 4.22\% higher than w/o Co-PL (42.35\%) and 1.13\% higher than w/o proto (45.44\%).
+A similar trend is observed in CLIP ViT-B/16: Co-Reg achieves 72.03\% on CIFAR-100 (surpassing w/o U by 5.73\%) and 50.74\% on GTSRB (outperforming w/o Co-PL by 3.58\%), while LLaVA-1.5-based Co-Reg leads by 2.79\% on CIFAR-100 (62.54\% vs. 59.75\% of w/o Co-PL) and 2.40\% on SVHN (86.70\% vs. 84.30\% of w/o U), confirming the robustness of our method across different VLMs.

+The performance gaps between Co-Reg and each degenerated model further highlight the indispensable role of each proposed component.
+Removing the collaborative pseudo-labeling mechanism (w/o Co-PL) leads to noticeable accuracy drops on most datasets, indicating that collaborative pseudo-labeling effectively reduces the noise of individual predictions and improves label reliability.
+Replacing noisy supervised contrastive learning with traditional supervised contrastive learning (w/ SupCont) results in lower performance (e.g., 67.96\% vs. 71.04\% on CIFAR-100 under CLIP ViT-B/32), demonstrating the value of noise robustness in contrastive learning.
+Omitting prototypical similarity alignment (w/o proto) and discarding the unlabeled set (w/o U) also cause consistent performance degradation across VLMs—for example, w/o proto under LLaVA-1.5 achieves 61.50\% on CIFAR-100 (1.04\% lower than Co-Reg) and w/o U under CLIP ViT-B/16 reaches 45.90\% on GTSRB (4.84\% lower than Co-Reg)—which proves that both prototypical alignment and unlabeled data contribute to enhancing feature discrimination and model generalization.